5 Things You Need Before Driving to Mexico

-The passport application process takes a week to more than a month to complete, so it is best to get started well in advance of your Mexico trip.
+The passport application process can take anywhere from one week to more than a month to complete, so it is best to get started well in advance of your trip to Mexico.

 If you are pinched for time or on short notice, you can elect to pay extra money to expedite the process.

 For more information about applying for and obtaining a passport visit www.travel.state.gov.

 If you are crossing the Mexican border by car and you plan to travel outside the free or border zone you must obtain a temporary vehicle importation permit.